-A few days silence is perfectly explained after a weekend visit to the capital of this fine cloud covered land, namely the windy capital of Wellington.
-Its been a while since stepping foot in the city, but I’ve been enough times that I knew exactly where to take my friend to eat, see and do in the city where politics and arts collide in a weird mesh.
+The windy capital and capital city of New Zealand is Wellington and while its been a while since stepping foot in the city, I’ve been enough times to know exactly where to take my friend who had never been to eat, see and do in the city where politics and arts collide in a weird mesh.

 Getting away together is something my lifelong friend Sammy and I have never done.
-We’ve been apart of large and small sleepovers with endless conversation long into the early morning hours, mostly involving unusual topics.
-But in all our time as friends we have never gone away on a weekend adventure.
+We’ve been apart of large and small sleepovers with endless conversation long into the early morning hours since our pre-teens, but in all our time as friends, we had never gone away on a weekend adventure.

 So when a band we both love was coming to town we thought, ‘why not make a weekend of this’ so we booked ourselves onto flights and met in the airport to begin a weekend adventure where I had the opportunity to introduce her to one of my favorite cafe’s and the sights on offer around this very visitor friendly city.

-If you have never been to New Zealand than our two largest cities are vastly unique and different individuals.
-Our largest city – my home of Auckland, is spread out amongst varying highways and peninsula’s with a small strip keeping it together somewhere near the middle.
+If you have never been to New Zealand consider our two largest cities vastly unique and different individuals.
+Our largest city – my home of Auckland, is spread out among varying highways and peninsula’s with a small strip keeping it together somewhere near the middle.
 It’s a place difficult to get around without a vehicle if you want to really get to know it.
-Simply put, its a city made up of a lot of little towns combined in a simply put way and the airport is an easy half hour trip from the central city with the traffic being precarious.

 Wellington, though, from the words of my friend shows you “why it’s the Capital.”
 It’s easy to catch the 91 bus from the airport as you pass through the winding streets towards the center of the city in 20 minutes.
-Before you know it on the other side of the tunnel you’ll be downtown and ready to check in, drop your bags and get exploring.
+Before you know it you’re on the other side of the tunnel downtown and ready to check in to your accommodation, drop your bags and get exploring.